TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - A step-down transformer shall efficiently lower the AC voltage to a range between 4.75 V and 5.25 V.
 - A full-wave rectifier shall convert the AC voltage to direct current (DC) to ensure a stable and filtered output.
 - A C13 male connector shall be integrated to allow ease of powering in cases where the nearest power outlet is more than 20 meters away.
-- The power supply shall provide a continuous output of 25W.
+- The power supply shall be able to provide a continuous output of 25W.
 - The power supply shall incorporate surge protection to safeguard against voltage spikes and transient surges, preventing potential damage to the Raspberry Pi and connected subsystems.
 - Overcurrent protection shall also be implemented to prevent electrical faults and ensure the safety and longevity of critical components.